TheRealBarenziah/waifu-generator/README.md

 # Usecase ?
 You need to generate random pictures files for testing purposes, but [js-image-generator](https://www.npmjs.com/package/js-image-generator) is definitely too efficient and boring for the job?

 Look no further!
-TheRealBarenziah(tm) brings you this StyleGAN2-empowered[*](#BTW), uwu-compliant, industrial grade yet unlicensed module.
+TheRealBarenziah(tm) brings you this StyleGAN2-empowered[*](#BTW),industrial grade, uwu-compliant yet unlicensed module.

 # Compatibility
 **node >= 8** (we're using [fs](https://nodejs.org/api/fs.html) and [promises](https://node.green/))